12 Most Popular Temples in Asia

 Having been completed in 1387, its top dome is made of 700 kilograms of gold.

 Bangkok is not new to travelers.
 It was the most visited city in the world in 2019 and was on course to retain that title again in 2020, and it is not hard to see why tourists love coming to this city.

-Also known as Wat Phra Chetuphon, the Wat Pho is the oldest and largest temple in Thailand.
+Also known as Wat Phra Chetuphon, Wat Pho is Thailand’s oldest and largest temple.
 It was built in the 16th century and later rebuilt in the late 1700s.
-However, its stunning design was added in the 1830s by Rama III who also included traditional massage and medicine salons at the premises.
+However, Rama III added its stunning design in the 1830s, including traditional massage and medicine salons on the premises.

-Taktsang Monastery or as it is popularly known, Tiger’s Nest, is the holiest place in Bhutan and one of the most visited sites in the country.
-Set on the edge of a 3,000 feet overhang, the temple unofficial national symbol of Bhutan and one of popular World Heritage Sites in Asia.
+Taktsang Monastery, or as it is popularly known, Tiger’s Nest, is the holiest place in Bhutan and one of the most visited sites in the country.
+Set on the edge of a 3,000 feet overhang, the temple is the unofficial national symbol of Bhutan and one of the most popular World Heritage Sites in Asia.

 Temple of Heaven, China

 Visiting the Temple of Heaven is one of the best things to do in China.
 Located in the capital, Beijing, the temple is widely regarded as Taoist even though regards indicates the temple was built between 1402 and 1420, earlier than the emergency of Taoism.

 The temple was constructed in the same era as the Forbidden City.

 Found in Lhasa, Tibet, Potala Palace is the highest ancient palace on earth and the main residence of the Dalai Lama.
 The sanctuary was constructed atop Red Mountain at the height of 3,700 meters.

 - 10 Reasons Why You Should Visit Myanmar Now